kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 Once the application has been started with the [Backend.start](/core/2/some-link) method, **it is no longer possible to register new features**.
 :::

-We will see in detail how to add controllers and pipes in the next chapters of this Getting Started.
+We will see in detail how to add controllers and pipes in the next chapters of this guide.

 ## Interact with the application

-Once the application is started, it provides methods to interact with your Kuzzle application.
+Once the application has started, methods to interact with your Kuzzle application become available.

-In particular, they make it possible to:
+In particular, those methods make it possible to:
  - use the [Embedded SDK](/core/2/some-link) to use the API
  - trigger events
  - log messages